Economy for the common good

 Spain).
 Münster (Germany) is considering to use ECG criteria for its future

-public procurement policies. - The participatory narrative requires a quite sophisticated individual to participate.
+• The participatory narrative requires a quite sophisticated individual to participate.

 How does ECG encourage or mandate participation, which in elections has been reducing to low levels due to disillusionment and a lack of belief that citizens can change the system?

-Christian: As a political scientist and advocate of direct democracy, and a supporter of the models of Switzerland and Uruguay, my view is that if people get a true choice meaning that they can decide on content, they would engage with higher motivation and take better decisions. - Christian, have you considered the causality of change to bring about this common good economics and common good business and built a transformation roadmap?
+Christian: As a political scientist and advocate of direct democracy, and a supporter of the models of Switzerland and Uruguay, my view is that if people get a true choice meaning that they can decide on content, they would engage with higher motivation and take better decisions.

 Christian: We do not have a blueprint for a linear strategy, but touch as many accupuncture points as possible (see our good practices and real-life-prototypes) on the levels of a) economic science and education, b) economic policy and c) economic

-practices.
-Maybe, our holistic approach is our actual strategy. - With 10x (salary) how would the risk of an exodus of talent to more profit
+• With 10x (salary) how would the risk of an exodus of talent to more profit

 driven companies or countries be mitigated?